frescodb/frescodb/README.md

 # Build Apps

-YugaByte DB supports a number of languages and client drivers.
+frescoDB supports a number of languages and client drivers.
 Below is a brief list.

 | Language  | ORM | YSQL Drivers | YCQL Drivers |
 | --------- | --- | ------------ | ------------ |